 The maximum yearly bonus for the Lifetime ISA is £1,000 each tax year.
-You can open The Nottingham’s Lifetime ISA with £10 online or in branch between the ages of 18-39.
+You can open The Nottingham’s Lifetime ISA with £10 online between the ages of 18-39.
 You can pay in up to £4,000 a year meaning that your maximum savings each tax year could be £5,000 plus any interest earned on top.

 Remember that £15,000 target and £300 savings a month?
 Using a Lifetime ISA could reduce the time from 4 years and 2 months to 3 years and 4 months.
 You would also earn interest on top of these savings but we have left them out of the calculation for ease of understanding.